Jurisdiction overview

 Who is the tax authority in Argentina?

-ARCA (Agencia de Recaudación y Control Aduanero) — established October 2024 by Decreto 953/2024 to replace AFIP — administers federal tax, customs, and federal social-security collection.
+ARCA (Agencia de Recaudacion y Control Aduanero) — established October 2024 by Decreto 953/2024 to replace AFIP — administers federal tax, customs, and federal social-security collection.
 Provincial tax administrations handle Ingresos Brutos, Sellos, and Impuesto Inmobiliario.
-Tribunal Fiscal de la Nación and federal courts handle disputes.
-FACPCE coordinates Contador Público regulation [SC1].
+The Tribunal Fiscal de la Nacion and federal courts handle disputes.
+FACPCE coordinates Contador Publico regulation.

 What is the Argentine tax year and the filing deadline?

 Tax year is the calendar year.
-Individual ISR returns due May–June staggered by CUIT-digit under ARCA's annual filing calendar.
-Monthly Retenciones e Anticipos for self-employed and high-income filers.
+Individual Impuesto a las Ganancias returns are due May-June staggered by CUIT-digit under ARCA's annual filing calendar.
+Monthly Anticipos (advances) apply for self-employed and high-income filers.
 Companies file within 5 months of fiscal year-end.
-IVA returns monthly standard-regime, quarterly simplified [SC3].
+IVA returns are due monthly under the standard regime.

 How is Argentine tax residency determined?

-Article 119 LIG: Argentine nationals presumed Argentine-resident unless residency established elsewhere (typically 12-month-plus continuous absence).
-Foreign nationals become resident after 12 months of continuous physical presence or upon permanent-residence visa.
-Monotributo simplified regime under Law 24.977 bundles ISR + IVA + social-security for small operators under inflation-indexed thresholds [SC8].
+Article 119 LIG: Argentine nationals are presumed Argentine-resident unless residency is established elsewhere (typically 12-month-plus continuous absence).
+Foreign nationals become resident after 12 months of continuous physical presence or upon obtaining permanent-residence visa status.
+Monotributo under Law 24.977 bundles income tax, IVA, and social-security for small operators under inflation-indexed thresholds.

 How does Argentine personal income tax work?